abhiabhi0/obsidan-programmerCave/Java/JDK vs JRE vs JVM.md

 ### 3. **JVM (Java Virtual Machine)**
 The JVM is a crucial part of both the JDK and JRE.
 It is an <mark class="hltr-b">abstract machine that</mark>:

-- **Executes Java Bytecode**: The JVM interprets or compiles bytecode into machine code, making the program platform-independent.
+- **Executes Java Bytecode**: The <mark class="hltr-g">JVM interprets or compiles bytecode into machine code, making the program platform-independent.</mark>
 - **Memory Management**: Manages memory through a sophisticated garbage collection mechanism.
 - **Security**: Provides a secure execution environment for Java programs by enforcing runtime constraints.